Beer bottle: Closure

 Bottled beer is sold with several types of bottle cap, but most often with crown caps, also known as crown seals.
 Some beers (for example Grolsch) are sold in "beugel" style bottles, known as "flip-top" or "swing top" in some English speaking countries.
 A number of beers are sold finished with a cork and muselet (or cage), similar to champagne closures.
-These closures were largely superseded by the crown cap at the end of the 19th century, but survive in premium markets.
+These closures were largely superseded by the crown cap at the end of the 19th century, but survive in some styles, typically Lambic ales.
 Many larger beers, including most forties and some growlers, use screw caps due to their resealing design.